 Most people when they hear ‘eat your broccoli’ may think of it as being just one of the government’s recommended ‘5-a-day’ fruit and vegetables (1) and that they know it's important to eat your greens.
 Some may think of the overcooked, soft broccoli they endured with their school meals?

 So….
 Does it matter what vegetables we eat or how we prepare them, as long as we eat some?
-Are there any that stand out that may be more advantageous for protecting our heath?
+Are there any that stand out that may be more advantageous for protecting our health?

 Research into the possible health benefits of broccoli and other cruciferous vegetables is now starting to support the long-held practice of eating broccoli or its ancestors.

-Evidence of eating broccoli or its ancestral forms have been dated back to roman times (2) and some have suggested that evidence exists that we have been eating ancestral forms dating back to approximately 6000 BC (3).
-Broccoli is a member of the cruciferous family, with well known ‘cousins’ such as kale, brussels sprouts, cauliflower, cabbage, along with lesser known ‘cousins’ including Chinese cabbage and pak-choi (4).
+Evidence of eating broccoli or its ancestral forms have been dated back to Roman times (2) and some have suggested that evidence exists that we have been eating ancestral forms dating back to approximately 6000 BC (3).
+Broccoli is a member of the cruciferous family, with well known ‘cousins’ such as kale, brussels sprouts, cauliflower, cabbage, along with lesser-known ‘cousins’ including Chinese cabbage and pak-choi (4).

 Wild broccoli, brassica oleracea, has over time, been cultivated into different forms of cruciferous vegetables we know today (5).
 Today’s, broccoli has its origins from Italy from the 19th and 20th century, with Braccium from the Latin, meaning ‘arm’ (2).